Mickey Rooney: Marriages

-Rooney was married eight times, with six of the marriages ending in divorce.
+Rooney was married eight times, with six of the unions ending in divorce; his eighth and final marriage lasted longer than the previous seven put together.
+During the 1960s and 1970s he was often the subject of comedians' jokes over his apparent inability to stay married.
 In 1942, he married his first wife, actress Ava Gardner, who at that time was still an obscure teenaged starlet.
-They divorced the following year, partly because he had apparently been unfaithful.
+They divorced the following year, partly because of his alleged infidelity.
 While stationed in the military in Alabama in 1944, Rooney met and married Betty Jane Phillips, who later became a singer under the name B. J. Baker.
 They had two sons together.
 This marriage ended in divorce after he returned from Europe at the end of World War II.
 His marriage to actress Martha Vickers in 1949 produced one son, but ended in divorce in 1951.
 He married actress Elaine Mahnken in 1952, and they divorced in 1958.

-In 1958, Rooney married model and actress Barbara Ann Thomason (stage name Carolyn Mitchell).
-She was murdered in 1966 by stuntman and actor Milos Milos, who then shot himself.
+In 1958, Rooney married model and actress Barbara Ann Thomason (stage name Carolyn Mitchell), they had four children.
+She was murdered in 1966 by stuntman and actor Milos Milos (at the time bodyguard for French actor Alain Delon) who then shot himself.
 Thomason and Milos had an affair while Rooney was traveling, and police theorized that Milos had shot her after she wanted to end it.
 Rooney then married Barbara's best friend, Marge Lane, though the marriage lasted only 100 days.
-He was married to Carolyn Hockett from 1969 to 1975.
+He was married to Carolyn Hockett from 1969 to 1975; they had two children.
 In 1978, he married his eighth and final wife, Jan Chamberlin.
 Their marriage lasted until his death, a total of 34 years (longer than his seven previous unions combined).
 However, they separated in 2012.

 Death

-Rooney died of natural causes (including complications from diabetes) in Studio City, California, on April 6, 2014, at the age of 93.
+Rooney died of natural causes (including complications from diabetes) in Studio City, Los Angeles, California, on April 6, 2014, at the age of 93.
 A group of family members and friends, including Mickey Rourke, held a memorial service on April 18.
-A private funeral, organized by another set of family members, was held at Hollywood Forever Cemetery, where he was buried, on April 19.
+A private funeral, organized by another set of family members, was held at Hollywood Forever Cemetery, where he was interred, on April 19.
 His eight surviving children said in a statement that they were barred from seeing Rooney during his final years.

 At his death, Vanity Fair called Rooney "the original Hollywood train wreck".
 Despite earning millions during his career, he had to file for bankruptcy in 1962 due to mismanagement of his finances.
 In his later years, Rooney had entrusted his finances to his stepson, who funneled Rooney's earnings to pay for his own lavish lifestyle.
 His millions in earnings had dwindled to an estate that was valued at only $18,000.
 He died owing medical bills and back taxes, and contributions were solicited from the public.